How to Install Warzone 2100 on FunOS

 Step 1: Open a Terminal

-Open a Terminal window using one of the following methods:
+You can open the Terminal using one of the following methods:

 Step 2: Remove Warzone 2100